Benchmarking of Massively Parallel Phase-Field Codes for Directional Solidification: Results and Discussion

 We benchmarked GPU-PF and PRISMS-PF across two representative 3D simulation setups: (a) a reduced system occupying one-quarter of the full domain with symmetry-based reflection (Figure~\ref{fig6}a), and (b) the full 3D domain without symmetry (Figure~\ref{fig6}b).
 Despite the size difference, both configurations produced virtually identical final dendritic morphologies (Figure~\ref{fig6}c), validating the use of reduced-domain symmetry in GPU-PF for small-scale convergence testing.

 All GPU-PF runs were executed on NVIDIA V100-SXM2 GPUs (80 SMs per GPU, 64 CUDA cores per SM), connected via NVLink (SXM2 architecture) on the Discovery cluster at Northeastern University~\cite{northeastern_rc}.
 Multi-GPU execution used peer-to-peer (P2P) memory access and unified memory for efficient data sharing and load distribution.
 For the reduced (quarter) domain, GPU-PF used a large timestep of $\Delta t = 7\Delta t_0$, enabled by the preconditioned PF~\cite{RN215}, completing in $0.68$~h on a single GPU, and $0.18$~h on two GPUs.
 PRISMS-PF was run on the Anvil cluster at Purdue University~\cite{Anvir}, with each node containing two AMD EPYC 7763 CPUs (64 cores per CPU, 128 cores total per node, with 256 hardware threads via simultaneous multithreading) at 2.45~GHz.
-At $\Delta t = \Delta t_0$, PRISMS-PF required $2.32$~h on 1024 cores.
-In this regime, GPU-PF exhibited sublinear scaling (slope $\approx -0.7$) due to I/O bottlenecks, whereas PRISMS-PF achieved near-ideal scaling (slope $\approx -1.04$) from 128 to 1024 cores.
+At $\Delta t = \Delta t_0$, PRISMS-PF required $2.07$~h on 1024 cores.
+In this regime, GPU-PF exhibited sublinear multi-GPU scaling, whereas PRISMS-PF achieved near-ideal scaling up to 256 cores and subideal scaling for larger number of cores.

-The performance benchmark for the full domain with two-wavelength perturbations were carried out with the same hardware, with $\Delta t=\Delta t_0$.
-GPU-PF achieved near-ideal scaling (slope $\approx -1.0$) with wall times of $12.31$~h (1 GPU), $5.35$~h (2 GPUs), and $3.08$~h (4 GPUs).
-PRISMS-PF achieved to $26.36$~h on 256 cores, $9.53$~h on 1024 cores and $6.42$~h on 2048 cores.
-The scaling is subideal (around $-0.6$), reflecting higher complexity and computational demand.
+The performance benchmark for the (a) reduced system and (b) full domain all used the composite (two-wavelength) perturbations defined in Eq.~\ref{eq:perturbation}, with the same parameters used previously ($\mathcal{A}_1=12.1905~W_0=\mathcal{A}_2=12.1905~W_0$ and $n=6$).
+The spatial and temporal resolutions are identical to those used in Fig.~\ref{fig5}, where $\Delta x/W_0=1.2$ $\Delta t/\tau_0=5\times10^{-4}$.
+GPU-PF showed slightly improved multi-GPU scaling with wall times of $5.35$~h (2 GPUs), and $3.08$~h (4 GPUs).
+PRISMS-PF required $26.36$~h on 256 cores, $9.53$~h on 1024 cores and $6.42$~h on 2048 cores.
+The scaling is subideal, reflecting higher complexity and computational demand.

 These results underscore the architectural tradeoffs: GPU-PF’s finite-difference implementation with preconditioning supports large stable time steps and excellent scaling on GPUs, making it well-suited for large-domain high-throughput studies.
 Conversely, PRISMS-PF’s matrix-free FEM with adaptive meshing excels at resolving sharp features on CPU-based systems, including cases with interface misorientation relative to the simulation grid, but incurs greater parallel overhead at very high core counts.
 Together, they offer complementary strategies for PF simulations in ICME workflows: GPU-PF providing peak throughput, and PRISMS-PF offering flexibility and mesh-adaptive resolution efficiency.